neo4j-contrib/py2neo/doc/index.rst

 process of applying a URI to a client object, which allows future synchonisation operations to occur.

-NOTE: Entity binding can be managed directly by using the `bind` and `unbind` methods and
+.. note:: Entity binding can be managed directly by using the `bind` and `unbind` methods and
     observed through the `bound` boolean property.

 Pushing & Pulling